EthanZhu90/ZSL_ABP/README.md

 ## Results evaluated on [GBU setting](https://arxiv.org/abs/1707.00600)

-Download the [data](https://www.mpi-inf.mpg.de/departments/computer-vision-and-multimodal-computing/research/zero-shot-learning/zero-shot-learning-the-good-the-bad-and-the-ugly/) and compress it to the folder 'data/'.
+Download the [data](https://www.mpi-inf.mpg.de/departments/computer-vision-and-multimodal-computing/research/zero-shot-learning/zero-shot-learning-the-good-the-bad-and-the-ugly/) and uncompress it to the folder 'data/'.

 To train the model, run the following command.
 CUB datset: